Modified melting crystal model and Ablowitz-Ladik hierarchy: Introduction

 The Ablowitz-Ladik hierarchy is a spatial discretization of the nonlinear Schr\"odinger hierarchy.
-A traditional Lax formalism is based on zero-curvature equations of $2 \times 2$ matrices \cite{AL75}.
+A traditional Lax formalism is based on a $2 \times 2$ matrix-valued zero-curvature equations \cite{AL75}.
 A bilinear formalism consists of Hirota equations for three tau functions $\tau,\sigma$ and $\bar{\sigma}$ \cite{Vekslerchik97}.
 In the context of random matrices, a semi-infinite lattice version emerges in the unitary matrix model and the associated biorthogonal Laurent polynomials \cite{AvM99,Cafasso08}.
 Moreover, as pointed out by Kharchev et al. \cite{KMZ96} and Suris \cite{Suris97}, the Ablowitz-Ladik hierarchy is equivalent to the relativistic Toda hierarchy.
-It is rather the relativistic Toda hierarchy that is directly connected with the 2D Toda hierarchy.
+It is rather the relativistic Toda hierarchy that is directly connected with the 2D Toda hierarchy \footnote{Bruschi and Ragnisco \cite{BR89} proposed a Lax formalism of the relativistic Toda lattice that is based on a scalar-valued auxiliary linear problem.
+This auxiliary linear problem is a variant of the well known auxiliary linear problem of the usual Toda lattice, and fits into the Lax formalism of the 2D Toda hierarchy.}.
 Brini et al. \cite{BCR11} characterized this integrable hierarchy (which they call the Ablowitz-Ladik hierarchy) as a kind of ``rational reduction'' of the 2D Toda hierarchy.
 The notion of rational reduction was first introduced in the case of the KP hierarchy \cite{Krichever94}.
 In the Toda version, the Lax operators $L$ and $\bar{L}$ of the reduced system are expressed as ``quotients'' of finite order difference operators in the variable $s$.

 We show that the Lax operators of the solution in question do have such a factorized form.
 To this end, we consider a factorization problem of $\ZZ\times\ZZ$ matrices \cite{Takasaki84,NTT95,Takasaki95} that can capture all solutions of the 2D Toda hierarchy.
 In general, solving this factorization problem directly is extremely difficult.
 In the present case, however, we can find an explicit form of the solution at the ``initial time'' $\bst = \bar{\bst} = \bszero$.
 This is enough to determine the ``initial values'' of the Lax operators.
 As expected, the initial values turn out to have the factorized form of Brini et al. Since the factorized form is preserved by the flows of the 2D Toda hierarchy (this is what the notion of reduction means), we can conclude that the solution in question belongs to the Ablowitz-Ladik or relativistic Toda hierarchy.